ryanzhang-oss/fleet-gitops/rollout/guestbook/README.md

 1. **Argo CD on the hub cluster** syncs the `applications/simple-guestbook` directory, which creates all the resources in the `guestbook` namespace on the hub including the Argo CD Application, AppProject, KubeFleet placements, overrides, and staged rollout resources.
 2. **KubeFleet placements** (`appProject-placement.yaml`, `application-placement.yaml`, and `guestbook-ns-placement.yaml`) propagate the namespace, Argo CD AppProject, and Application to member clusters.
-3. The **ResourceOverride** customizes the Argo CD Application per member cluster, pointing each to its own application path (`guestbook/${MEMBER-CLUSTER-NAME}`) and enabling automated sync so Argo CD begins deploying the Guestbook app.
+3. The **ResourceOverride** customizes the Argo CD Application per stage, pointing each cluster to a stage-specific path (`guestbook/${MEMBER-CLUSTER-LABEL-KEY-kubernetes-fleet.io/env}`, resolved from the cluster's `kubernetes-fleet.io/env` label) and enabling automated sync so Argo CD begins deploying the Guestbook app.
 4. The **StagedUpdateStrategy** and **StagedUpdateRun** orchestrate the rollout across staging, canary, and production clusters with approval gates, ensuring safe progressive delivery.
-5. **Argo CD on the member clusters** syncs the application manifests from the specified Git repository and path directed by the Argo CD Application placed and rolled out by KubeFleet.
-In this way, the Guestbook application is deployed with any cluster-specific customizations defined in the `guestbook-demo` repository.
+5. **Argo CD on the member clusters** syncs the application manifests from the specified Git repository and stage-specific path directed by the Argo CD Application placed and rolled out by KubeFleet.
+In this way, the Guestbook application is deployed with any stage-specific customizations defined in the corresponding stage directory of the `guestbook-demo` repository.

 ## Continuous Deployment

 To roll out an updated version of the Guestbook application, complete the following steps:

 1. **Update the application manifests.** Make the desired changes in the `guestbook-demo` repository (for example, update the container image tag in the Deployment).
-Per-cluster customizations can also be applied by editing the corresponding cluster-specific directory.
+Per-stage customizations can also be applied by editing the corresponding stage directory (e.g., `guestbook/staging`, `guestbook/canary`, `guestbook/prod`) in the `guestbook-demo` repository.
 Open a pull request, review, and merge to the main branch.
 2. **Create a new release.** Tag a new release in the `guestbook-demo` repository to mark the updated version.
 3. **Point to the new release.** In this repository, update `applications/simple-guestbook/simple-guestbook-application.yaml` to reference the new tag in the `spec.source.targetRevision` field.
 4. **Add a new StagedUpdateRun.** Create a new `StagedUpdateRun` manifest (for example, `updateRun-2.yaml`) that references the same placement and update strategy with a unique name (e.g., `guestbook-release-v0.4.0`).
 Set `state: Initialize` to ensure you can examine the rollout details before it begins.